JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ![our team](screen_team2.gif)

-To select more than one category in the 'CONTENT' tab, press CTRL (Windows) or Comand (MAC).
+To select more than one category in the 'CONTENT' tab, press CTRL (Windows) or Command (MAC).

-For the module to stay with the theme of appearance, the module class suffix should be applied according to the image as well as the module style tag:
+For the module to use the Utafiti style, the module class suffix should be as follows (Including preceding space), as well as the module style and the head tag select options:

+Module class suffix:

+     utafiti-our-team

 ![our team ](screen_team_3.png)